gaverhae/blog/blog/content/md/posts/2021-08-01-cwafi-7-register-machine.md

   and should never appear in any code emitted by the compiler.

 As for the stack machine language, by default every instruction also increments the instruction pointer by one, unless it sets it to a specific value.
+A program for our register machine will be a list of such instructions, i.e.
+`[RegOp]`.

 ## Number of registers